Data Lake Meaning

 A Data Lake offers the advantage of being able to defer certain decisions about how data should be modelled and processed like it would in a Data Warehouse.
 It is a central point of storage which makes data available for possible future use and analytics extraction.

 Even though it is faster to get the data into storage with a Data Lake, it does not mean that it is necessarily any faster to derive insight.
 Whether or not you’re using a Data Warehouse or a Data Lake, the challenge of analytics remains consistent, meaning that you will always have to account for:

 - Getting agreement and opt-in across the business on the definition of business terms.

 - Establishing the automatic reshaping of the data to adhere to these definitions.

-Whilst a data lake can provide convenient access to data for exploration, ultimately time and human thinking needs to be applied in order to derive value from data.
-To drive action from data requires a publishing platform such as a Data Warehouse for multiple people to consume data insights.
+While a data lake can provide convenient access to data for exploration, ultimately time and human thinking needs to be applied in order to derive value from data.
+To drive action from data requires a publishing platform such as a modern data warehouse for multiple people to consume data insights.

 A Data Lake is useful for raw data discovery.
 When your organisation has skilled data practitioners, they can “audition” new data sets to answer particular business questions, all from a single data repository.
 An example of this is a company that stores all of its call centre recordings as audio files in a Data Lake for future analysis.
 A marketing initiative is launched which calls for converting the audio files to text and generating a sentiment score for each.
 At this point the audio files in the Data Lake can be utilised for this purpose without having had to be processed and prepared for consumption within a Data Warehouse.